Reliability of Wikipedia: Other false information

 In December 2012, an article titled "Bicholim conflict" was deleted after standing since 2007.
 It talked about a war that took place in India between the years 1640 and 1641, but was later confirmed to be completely fictitious.
-The hoax article had won Wikipedia's "Good Article" award, a status conferred on fewer than 1 percent of articles on the site, a few months after its creation in 2007, and held that status for five years.
+The hoax article had become a "Good Article", a status conferred on fewer than 1 percent of articles on the site, a few months after its creation in 2007, and held that status for five years.

 In March 2013, it was discovered that both Wikipedia and IMDb had for three-and-a-half years contained articles on a fictitious Russian filmmaker named Yuri Gadyukin.
 False information had been planted in both sites as part of a viral promotion campaign for an upcoming film.

+In November 2013, a vandal listed without citation the name "Patrick Parker" as an assumed name of the DC Comics character Riddler, despite never being used as such in any comics before then.
+Reddit user u/pdparker93 claims to have been the anonymous editor, having added his own name to test Wikipedia's credibility.
+In an instance of circular reporting, the fictitious alias would be perceived by the production team of the 2022 film The Batman and incorporated into the plot as a false identity of the Riddler.
+After nine years, the nature of the hoax would be uncovered by Comic Book Resources in April 2022, by which point it had been made canonical to the Paul Dano depiction of the character by its uses in the film and the tie-in comic The Riddler: Year One, and remains listed on the Wikipedia page as of August 2026.

 In May 2014, The New Yorker reported that a 17-year-old student had added an invented nickname to the Wikipedia article on the coati in 2008, saying coatis were also known as "Brazilian aardvarks".
 The taxonomically false information, inserted as a private joke, lasted for six years in Wikipedia and over this time came to be propagated by hundreds of websites, several newspapers (one of which was later cited as a source in Wikipedia) and even books published by university presses.
 It was only removed from Wikipedia after publication of the New Yorker article, in which the student explained how the joke had come about.